Samsung TU7000 4K HDR TV Review

 - eARC – HDMI input #2

-The TU7000 is a good and solid performing TV – at least with the unit I used for this review.
+The TU7000 is a decent and solid performing TV – at least with the unit I used for this review.
 That doesn’t mean it didn’t have any performance issues, which it did.
 I’ll get to that in a moment.
 But first, let’s talk about what I did like about the TU7000.
 In my opinion and viewing observations with this TV, I felt its strongest picture quality attributes to be its contrast and black level performance.
 The contrast ratio was excellent which allowed for very good black level performance while viewing dark content.

 Black screen uniformity was good on this display, showing an even tone of black across the entire screen.
 There was also very little blooming detected when viewing a white object set against a black screen.
 This TV will serve most viewers well while viewing in a dark room.